Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 ```
 int main(int argc, char* argv[])
 {
+    ...

+    if (x == 0.0) return -1

     while (x == y)
     {
         foo();
         bar();
     }

 }
 ```

 ## Const and References

-Religiously review all non-scalar parameters you declare to be candidate for const and references.
+Review all non-scalar parameters you declare to be candidate for const and references.
-If you are coming from languages such as C#/Java/Python, the most often mistake you would make is to pass parameters by value instead of `const T&;` Especially most of the strings, vectors and maps you want to pass as `const T&;` (if they are readonly) or `T&` (if they are writable).
+Especially most of the strings, vectors and maps you want to pass as `const T&;` (if they are readonly) or `T&` (if they are writable).
 Also add `const` suffix to methods as much as possible.